Porges/ways-to-play/src/games/my-sow-pigged/my-sow-pigged.md

 > <i>Item</i>, I leaue to their old Aunt, <i>my Sow h’as Pigd</i>,<br/>a Litter of Curtizans to breede vp for Shroue-tide.[@InnerTempleMasque]

-In 1621, the poet James Taylor included it in [a list of games](articles/lists/john-taylor.md) as “my-sow-pigg’d”; and in 1629, Thomas Crosfield mentioned it [in his diary](articles/lists/thomas-crosfield.md) as “My Sewe has Pig’d”.
+In 1621, the poet John Taylor included it in [a list of games](articles/lists/john-taylor.md) as “my-sow-pigg’d”; and in 1629, Thomas Crosfield mentioned it [in his diary](articles/lists/thomas-crosfield.md) as “My Sewe has Pig’d”.

 It is mentioned by [Fanny Burney](https://en.wikipedia.org/wiki/Frances_Burney) in her journal of 1770, alongside other card games that she played: “Pope Joan, my lady’s hole [later corrected or bowdlerized by herself to ‘commerce’], or <i>my sow’s Pig’d</i>”.[@FannyBurney p.
 121]